 He wants to be where someone loves him the most…

-Teacher Dayu from Shuguang Primary School led everyone in a detailed explanation of “The Zhu Family Story.”
-Everyone shared a self-sufficient interpretation process, moving from primarily explaining the illustrations to incorporating text, and finally drawing on their own life experiences.
-Teacher Dayu was incredibly thorough, explaining so many details that it’s difficult to summarize them here.
+Teacher Dayu from Shuguang Primary School guided everyone through a detailed explanation of “The Story of the Zhu Family.”
+Everyone shared a self-sufficient interpretation process, moving from primarily interpreting the illustrations to combining them with the text, and finally connecting them to their own life experiences.
+Teacher Dayu was extremely attentive, explaining many details, making it difficult to summarize here.

-As for why “The Zhu Family Story” ends with the mother repairing the car, there are several different opinions: it emphasizes that roles in the family are interchangeable, with men doing “women’s work” and daughters doing “men’s work”; it uses the car as a metaphor for the modern family, as it initially had some problems and the mother ultimately completed the repair…
+Regarding the ending of “The Story of the Zhu Family,” where the mother repairs the car, several different interpretations have been offered: It emphasizes that roles within the family can be interchanged, with men doing “women’s work” and daughters doing “men’s work”; the car is used as a metaphor for this modern family, which initially experienced some problems, but the mother ultimately fixed them…

-Wu, a teacher at Taihu Road, followed up on this topic by suggesting that renowned artists like Sendak and Anthony Brown often leave their works with unexpected endings, enriching the possibilities for interpretation.
-So, we don’t necessarily need to find a fixed answer.
+Teacher Wu from Taihu Road continued this discussion, pointing out that renowned authors like Sendak and Anthony Browne often leave unexpected endings in their works, enriching the possibilities for interpretation.
+Therefore, we don’t necessarily need to find a fixed answer.

-Ms. Yu from Shuguang then shared her page-by-page interpretation of Crazy Tuesday.
-She proposed that the creative technique of this book is what painter Zhu Chengliang (the painter of Flame and Reunion) called the “movie-making” method.
-The book has created a very strange atmosphere from the cover and endpapers.
-It uses very realistic-looking pictures to tell the story, constantly raising questions (surprises) in the process of development, and then giving answers, and then raising surprises again… The rhythm of the story is well grasped, sometimes tense, sometimes calm.
+Ms. Yu from Shuguang then shared her page-by-page interpretation of “Tuesday.”
+She pointed out that the book’s creative technique is what the painter Zhu Chengliang (the illustrator of “Flame” and “Reunion”) called “movie-making.”
+The book creates a very eerie atmosphere from the cover and endpapers.
+It uses seemingly realistic illustrations to tell the story, constantly raising questions (surprises) in the process of development, then giving answers, and then raising surprises again… The rhythm of the storytelling is well controlled, sometimes tense and sometimes calm.

-Teacher Liwo Qianxiao from Tun Primary School shared her interpretation of “Feifei is Angry.”
-Her experience as a preschool teacher gave her a unique perspective.
-She noted that the illustrations in the book aren’t her favorite style, but the book clearly depicts the process of a toddler’s tantrum, from the initial desire to attract attention to genuine anger, to the venting of emotions through crying, shouting, and fussing, all before abruptly ending.
-This is the general process of children’s emotional outbursts.
-Several teachers shared their opinions on how to handle children experiencing such situations, and most agreed with the “cool down” strategy adopted by the adults in Feifei’s family.
+Teacher Liwo Qianxiao from Tunxiao shared her interpretation of “Feifei is Angry.”
+Her experience as an early childhood educator gave her a unique perspective.
+She pointed out that while the illustrations weren’t her favorite style, the book clearly depicted the process of a child throwing a tantrum, from initially hoping to get attention and becoming genuinely angry, to venting through crying, shouting, and screaming, until it abruptly ends.
+This is a general overview of how children express their emotions.
+Several teachers also offered their opinions on how to handle such situations, with most agreeing with the “cold treatment” strategy adopted by the adults in Feifei’s family.

 http://landaishu.zhongwenlink.com/home/upload20083/20108317149612.jpg